marandaneto/publishit/README.md

 ```

 # module publishmylib
-It's an Android lib that runs Java and Kotlin code, it uses the built-in `release` component from AGP 3.6.x, but it turns out that generating Javadocs and Sources is still verbose.
+It's an Android lib that runs Java and Kotlin code, it uses the built-in `release` component from AGP 3.6.x.

 ```groovy
 from components.release